All the signs are there. Your fast-growing infant is finally ready to start eating solid baby food. So….how is that supposed to happen?

 As he starts this lesson in The Art of Feeding My Face, don’t be surprised when he shoves most of the food out with his tongue.
 That’s actually not a “I hate this food” message.

-You see, it takes different tongue movements to eat off a spoon than to suck out a bottle or breast.
+It actually takes a completely different set of tongue movements to eat off a spoon than to suck out a bottle or breast.
 In his mind, he’s trying to breastfeed this new-fangled “drink” off of some silly cup-on-a-stick.

 I didn’t start introducing baby food to my youngest Bella until almost 8 months.
 She had NO interest in eating solids, and since she was still gaining weight, the doctor gave me the a-okay in waiting (she was off the growth charts already).
-Just because he’s 6 months doesn’t mean he’s ready to eat solid foods.
+Just because he’s six months doesn’t mean he’s ready to eat solid foods.
 You are the expert on your baby remember?
-If he’s still growing, don’t feel you have to rush him into solids.
+Talk with your doctor and then decide what’s best for your family.

 - Ripe Avocado